lchop/Cpp_guide/C++.md

 * *Simple use* :

 const int Constant1=96;
-const int*  Constant2 : variable ptr to a cte int , cannot modify the int const* Constant2: same
-int* const Constant3: cte ptr to a variable int
+const int*  Constant2 : variable ptr to a cte int , cannot modify the content of the ptr int const* Constant2: same ( look the po int* const Constant3: cte ptr to a variable int
 int const * const Constant: cte cte